mpv-player/mpv/DOCS/man/options.rst

         This affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
 Use with care, or use ``--sub-text-font-size`` instead.

+``--sub-scale-by-window=<yes|no>``
+    Whether to scale subtitles with the window size (default: yes).
+If this is disabled, changing the window size won't change the subtitle font size.

+    Like ``--sub-scale``, this can break ASS subtitles.

 ``--sub-scale-with-window=<yes|no>``
     Make the subtitle font size relative to the window, instead of the video.
     This is useful if you always want the same font size, even if the video doesn't covert the window fully, e.g. because screen aspect and window aspect mismatch (and the player adds black bars).

+    This option is misnamed.
+The difference to the confusingly similar sounding option ``--sub-scale-by-window`` is that ``--sub-scale-with-window`` still
+    scales with the approximate window size, while the other option disables this scaling.

     Like ``--sub-scale``, this can break ASS subtitles.